yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 square''' = (^2)
 ~~~~~~
 </div>
-Note we can declare function with `'` in their name.
+Note we can declare functions with `'` in their name.
 Here:

  > `square` ⇔  `square'` ⇔ `square''` ⇔ `square '''`